Raiders of the Lost Horcrux:

 Sirius claims to have believed that his parents would think that their darling Regulus was a right little hero when he signed up with Lord Voldemort’s army for the preservation and exaltation of “racial purity”.
 But Sirius wasn’t even capable of noticing what motivated one of his own roommates of seven years standing.

-It also never seems to have occurred to him that for all his parents’ pure-blooded snobbishness, they were having no part of Voldemort’s rising “Dark Order”.
+It also never seems to have occurred to him that for all his parents’ pure-blooded snobbishness, they themselves were having no part of Voldemort’s rising “Dark Order”.
 All the while that Voldemort’s star was steadily climbing into the heavens, they were nervously slapping layers upon layers of protection on their family home.
 Any possible significance of this behavior seems to have been totally lost on Sirius Black.

 Professor_Mum believes that the Blacks had discovered something very important about the former Tom Riddle’s background.
 I am inclined to agree with her.